zhedlund/minishell/README.md

-# minishell
+# minishell wip
-building a shell
+wip repo. building a shell. project not completed.